QingyangKong/knowledge-dump/git/Git Basics.md

 <br>

 #### 2.4 Commit files
-git commit file -m {comment}
 `git add firstFile.txt`
 `git commit firstFile.txt -m 'check in the first file'`
-I added new change in firstFile into stage and then commit the change.
-`git status` shows:
+`git status`
 ```
 On branch master
 nothing to commit, working directory clean
 ```
+Add a new change(firstFile) into stage and then commit it.
 `working directory clean` means no change detected in working directory and nothing in stage.

 #### 2.5 Check current files in Git repo